top of page

 If You're Going: Talk to Everyone

-Moon's advice for first-timers is refreshingly simple: be present, be open, and don't be shy.
+Eddy Moon's advice for first-timers is refreshingly direct: be present, be open, and don't be shy.
 "You are in a safe place, amongst very like-minded people."
-The crowd spans the full range of experience — from people only months into their creative careers to those with a decade or more of industry work behind them.
-The Forum is explicitly designed to hold all of it.
+The crowd spans the full range — from people only months into their creative careers to those with a decade or more of industry work.
+Lighterman puts it simply: the Forum is a place where you can find your tribe.
+And from first-year filmmakers to crew members looking for their next project, there's space for everyone in that room.

-Sunday's speed networking session captures this spirit perfectly: four minutes per connection, with one rule — no talking about movies or moviemaking.
+Sunday's speed networking session captures this spirit best: four minutes per connection, one rule — no talking about movies or moviemaking.
 Find the human first, find the collaborator second.
-It's the kind of rule that tells you everything about what the Forum is actually trying to build.

 Programming team: Ronald Baez · Flor Portieri · Diana Garle · Olivia Timmons · Carolina Caruso · Eddy Moon (Head of Programming)